vacp2p/rfc/content/docs/rfcs/67/README.md

 ## 1. `RELAY`

-> Note: This protocol MUST not supported by Status light clients.
+> Note: This protocol MUST not be used by Status light clients.

 Waku Relay is used to broadcast messages from a Status Client.
-All Status messages are transformed into Waku Messages which are sent over the wire.
+All Status messages are transformed into Waku Messages, [14/WAKU2-MESSAGE](/spec/14), which are sent over the wire.
 All Status message types are described in [62/STATUS-PAYLOAD](/spec/62).

 Status Clients MUST transform the following object into a `MESSAGE` as described below -